 University of Bristol - Historical Photographs of China reference number: Da01-21.
 On the high, brightly painted stern of this typical Foochow pole junk, is a Phoenix, an emblem of immortality (and so of safety for sailors).
 The poles are most likely for building purposes.
 From an album inscribed to Herbert Wilcockson from C. E. Darwent.
 The Revd.
 C.E.
 Darwent, Minister of the Union Church (visible in the middle of this photograph), was also a photographer and author of a photographer-friendly guidebook to Shanghai: https://archive.org/details/cu31924023217825 "Shanghai: a handbook for travellers and residents to the chief objects of interest in and around the foreign settlement and native city" (1904).
 See JM02-019.

-A Foochow pole junk, with a full cargo of poles, Shanghai
+A Foochow pole junk, with a full cargo of poles lashed to the sides, Shanghai